Are you and your business feeling a bit behind these days? Especially with your marketing strategies?

 4. With a Blog, Traffic to Your Site is Organic, Not Paid

-We’ve mentioned the word “organic” a couple of times already, so let’s discuss its relevance to web searches and the importance of having a blog for your business.
+We’ve mentioned the word “organic” a couple of times already, so let’s discuss its relevance to web searches and the importance of having a blog for your school.

 One of Merriam-Webster’s definitions of “organic” is “having systematic coordination of parts.”
 Of all the definitions listed, this comes closest to its use in the context of web searches.